 Western Plains Zoo

 If you’re fit enough, cycling or walking is the best way to get around this vast 3 km² area.
-You can hire bikes or carts and keep your car parked in the vast car parks at the entrance.
+You can hire bikes or carts and keep your car parked in the extensive car parks at the entrance.

 Cafes, eateries, and picnic areas are dotted around the zoo to refresh you during your day of exploring.